AdobeDocs/commerce-knowledge-base.en/help/faq/general/fastly-origin-cloaking-enablement-faq.md

 description: This FAQ discusses common questions about [!DNL Fastly] origin cloaking enablement in Adobe Commerce (that has been fully implemented as of 2021).
 exl-id: d608abe7-7d64-44ce-bea1-34b201c29113
 ---
-# Fastly origin cloaking enablement FAQ
+# [!DNL Fastly] origin cloaking enablement FAQ

 This FAQ discusses common questions about [!DNL Fastly] origin cloaking enablement in Adobe Commerce (that has been fully implemented as of 2021).

-## What is Fastly origin cloaking?
+## What is [!DNL Fastly] origin cloaking?

-Origin cloaking is a security feature that allows Adobe Commerce on cloud infrastructure to block any non-Fastly traffic (to prevent DDoS attacks, going to the cloud infrastructure (origin).
+Origin cloaking is a security feature that allows Adobe Commerce on cloud infrastructure to block any [!DNL non-Fastly] traffic (to prevent DDoS attacks, going to the cloud infrastructure (origin).

 ## What are origin cloaking’s benefits?

-Origin cloaking is designed to prevent traffic from bypassing the Fastly Web Application Firewall (WAF) and routing it through the strictly defined flow of **Fastly** > **Load Balancer** > **Instances**.
+Origin cloaking is designed to prevent traffic from bypassing the [!DNL Fastly Web Application Firewall] (WAF) and routing it through the strictly defined flow of **Fastly** > **Load Balancer** > **Instances**.
 With this implementation, all the traffic is guaranteed to go through the Fastly WAF as well as the internal WAF built into the load balancer.

 ## Why is this origin cloaking enablement happening?